Happy Happy Clover: Manga

-The manga was originally created by Tatsuyama Sayuri.
+The manga was originally created by Sayuri Tatsuyama.
 It was first serialized in the August 2005 issue of Ciao and later collected in five tankōbon volumes.
 Viz Media licensed the manga in 2009 and all 5 volumes were being released in English and later released through Amazon Kindle for digital distribution.
 The manga later gained a French translation in 2016 where the manga is called "Happy Clover" and is distributed by Nobi-Nobi.

 Volume list

 Anime

-An Anime adaptation was aired from July 6, 2007 to September 28, 2007 on Kids Station and TV Aichi in Japan.
-It was directed by Kazumi Nonaka and the anime only adapts the first 3 volumes of the Manga, only lasting for 13 episodes.
-The opening song is titled "Shiawase no Kakera" (シアワセのカケラ) by Marimomi, the ending theme is titled "Aiiro no Sora no Shita de" (藍色の空の下で) by Mikuni Shimokawa.
+An anime adaptation was aired from July 6 to September 28, 2007 on Kids Station and TV Aichi in Japan.
+It was directed by Kazumi Nonaka and the anime only adapts the first 3 volumes of the manga, only lasting for 13 episodes.
+The opening song is titled "Shiawase no Kakera" (シアワセのカケラ) by Marimomi, while the ending theme is titled "Aiiro no Sora no Shita de" (藍色の空の下で) by Mikuni Shimokawa.

 Episode list

 Games

 There are two games, both released only in Japan.